stolostron/console/README.md

 ### Authentication

-Frontend has a cookie `acm-access-token-cookie` that contains the user's token.
+Frontend has a cookie `openshift-session-token` that contains the user's token.

 If the backend responds with a `401 Unauthorized` the frontend starts an OAuth flow to authorize with the cluster.

 1. Frontend redirects to the backend `/login` endpoint.
 2. Backend redirects to the cluster `/authorize` endpoint.
 3. Cluster OAuth redirects back to the backend `/login/callback` endpoint.
-4. Backend redirects to the frontend and sets the `acm-access-token-cookie`.
+4. Backend redirects to the frontend and sets the `openshift-session-token`.

 ## Optional Features